bxparks/acunit/README.md

 <a name="Installation"></a>
 ## Installation

+Clone this library from GitHub.
+The `master` branch contains the stable releases.
+The `develop` branch contains the current development.

 The library consists of only a single header file `acunit.h`.
 It can be copied into the directory as needed.
 Or you can use the `-I` flag of the C compiler to tell it where to find it.